Kinectsit/kinects-it/README.md

 node server/server.js
 ```

 Create a config.js file at the root level to store your API keys.
 You can find your access token for your Cloudbit by following these instructions: <http://developers.littlebitscloud.cc/access>, and you can get your Coinbase keys from this link: <https://www.coinbase.com/settings/api​>.
-Make sure you add this to your .gitignore file if it isn't alraedy.
+Make sure you add this to your .gitignore file if it isn't already.

 ```sh
 module.exports = {